BMariscal/ArrozConCode/posts/firstpost.md

 </br>
 </br>

 Don't rely on tutorials to draw things out for you, draw them out yourself.
-Learn how you learn and do the extra work tailored to your needs to make those new abstract concepts click.
+Learn how you learn (what's your learning style? what makes concepts click for you?) and do the extra work tailored to your needs to make those new abstract concepts click.

 You are not perfect and you do not have to be perfect to succeed in this field.
 It's OK to not know <b>x/y/z</b> right now but you will learn them.
 You can learn them.

 Stay curious.
-There's so much to learn, so little time and so many ways to waste time (Netflix, why?!
+There's so much to learn, so little time and so many ways to waste time (Netflix, why you do this?!
 Do I really need to watch <i> New Girl</i> again? <b> YES </b> 😉).

 <div class="video-responsive">
 <iframe width="420" height="315"" src="https://www.youtube.com/embed/kz7Hl4lbN0Y" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>